antoniajmillet/academic-website-guide/guide/08-create-a-permanent-qr-code.md

 [← Previous: Add Google Analytics](07-add-google-analytics.md) · [Return to the main guide](../README.md)

-A printed QR code cannot be edited later.
-Point it to a redirect page you control instead of directly to a destination that may change.
+A printed QR code cannot be changed once it has been distributed.
+Point it to a redirect page you control rather than directly to your homepage.
+This keeps the code usable if the destination changes and lets you track QR visits separately from other website traffic.
+As with any research or outreach project, it is useful to build measurable outcomes into the design from the beginning.
+For a website, that means knowing not only how many people visited, but how they found it (e.g., how many people actually scanned that code during August at your conference).

 ```text
 QR code